 *Adapted from Singleton, G.E., & Linton, C. (2006).
 Courageous Conversations about Race: A Field Guide for Achieving Equity in Schools. pp. 58-65.
 Thousand Oaks, CA: Corwin.

-What can this committee do for you?
+What can Families for DEI do for you?

 We would appreciate knowing what you would like to see on this website, in our programming or on your behalf.
 Thank you!